gitlabform/gitlabform/docs/contrib/implementation_design.md

 ### Packages

 * `gitlabform.*` and `gitlabform.processors.*` - contains the main app logic.
-It provides the CLI, parsing of the parameters, uses below two packages to apply the config defined in `config.yml` to the requested set of projects.
+It provides the CLI, parsing of the parameters, uses below two packages to apply the configuration to the requested set of projects and groups.

 * `gitlabform.gitlab.*` - contains the GitLab API client code, grouped mostly by the GitLab API [as documented at docs.gitlab.com](https://docs.gitlab.com/ee/api/api_resources.html).